 The aim of this study is to comprehensively investigate the potential use of BSA as a solubility enhancer of IND (a model drug).
-(El-Badry et al., 2009)(Bogdan et al., 2008)(Trivedi et al., 1999)Prepared by two different particle engineering techniques (freeze drying and spray drying), IND-BSA solid dispersions are characterised by different scanning electron microscopy (SEM), differential scanning calorimetry (DSC), and powder X-ray diffraction (XRD).
+IND is a member of acid class of non-steroidal anti-inflammatory drug that is described as poorly soluble and highly permeable (Class II) drug (El-Badry et al., 2009).
+It is has been reported that IND binds with high affinity to albumin molecule (Bogdan et al., 2008) and that its chemical structure is susceptible to form salt bridges with albumin amino groups (Trivedi et al., 1999).
+Prepared by two different particle engineering techniques (freeze drying and spray drying), IND-BSA solid dispersions are characterised by different scanning electron microscopy (SEM), differential scanning calorimetry (DSC), and powder X-ray diffraction (XRD).
 IND aqueous solubility in the presence of increased amounts of BSA is evaluated.
 In addition, IND dissolution rates and release profiles are evaluated in-vitro under physiological conditions

 Materials and Methods